kristychen8/vimeo-code-challenge/README.md

 3. Run app in development mode `npm start`
 4. Visit [http://localhost:3000](http://localhost:3000) to view it in the browser

-## To create a production build
+## To Deploy
-Builds the app for production to the `build` folder. - `npm run build`
+1. Create a production build  - `npm run build`
+2. To publish it at https://kristychen8.github.io/vimeo-code-challenge/ - `npm run deploy`